On this page

 Children need an NSN as soon as they enrol at your early learning service.

-You need one of the following official identification documents to create an NSN:
+You need one of the following official identification documents to allocate or create an NSN:

 - birth certificate